Josecisneros001/service-delivery/backend/README.md

 	$ cd backend
 	```

-2. You will need to create the node_modules directory needed to run react apps.
+2. You will need to create the node_modules directory needed to run node app.

 	```bash
 	$ npm install